RKB271189/RKB271189/README.md

 - 👋 Hi, I’m Rahul
 - 👀 I’m interested in Web Development and Learning new technologies
-- 🌱 I’m currently learning Vue js
+- 🌱 I’m currently working in Laravel and Vue js
 - 📫 You can reach me here rahul.baraiya05@gmail.com